White Film on Top of Water in the Fish Tank? Here’s How to Fix

 white film on top of aquarium water

 Bacterial bloom is the most common cause for this problem.
 It looks like a white film on top of your water.
-It can sometimes look gray and it won’t dissolve if you move the water within it, like it’s a solid goo.
+It can sometimes look gray and it won’t dissolve if you move the water around it, like it’s a solid goo.

 These will normally form in smaller tanks – like Betta bowls (or even jarrariums) that don’t have proper water filtration, but could end up forming in larger tanks where water is not moving.